kklash/ekliptic/README.md

 Primarily, for performance.
 Elliptic curves offer a way to perform cryptography faster for the same degree of security.

 A 256-bit elliptic curve key provides roughly the same degree of security as a 2048-bit RSA key.
 But for normal 'happy path' operations where you're not trying attack the cryptosystem, elliptic curve operations are _vastly_ faster, simply due to the size of the numbers involved.
-It's easier to multiply `5 x 9` than to multiply `555 x 999`.
+It's easier to multiply $5 \cdot 9$ than to multiply $555 \cdot 999$.

 Consider this simple benchmark which compares 256-bit ECC and 2048-bit RSA private and public key generation: